2013 California Title 24, Part 6 Requirements

 Aged Solar Reflectance

-Index of 16
+Index Of 16

 Requirements vary by zone, depending on the building and the climate method.
 To see which climate zone your project is in and the requirements associated with your building structure, visit the CEC’s website.

-Roofing at It's Best
+Roofing At It's Best

 Re-Roof & Alterations